Ultragreen/prometheus-splash/README.md

     [..]
     ### configuration of monitored logs
       :logs:
+        - :label: :a_label
-        - :log: /a/log/path.log
+          :log: /a/log/path.log
           :pattern: <regexp pattern>
+          :retention:
+            :hours: 10
+        - :label: :an_other_label
-        - :log: /an/other/log/path.log
+          :log: /an/other/log/path.log
-          :pattern: <regexp pattern
+          :pattern: <regexp pattern>
+          :retention:
+            :days: 1
         - <etc...>
     [..]

 Config for log is a YAML list of Hash, with keys :

+- :label : a Symbol like ':xxxxxx' used in Splash internaly to identify logs records
 - :log : a log absolut paths
 - :pattern : a regular expression splash need to detect
+- :retention : a hash with keys like (:days or :hours) and a periode in value

 #### Prerequisite